fionafibration/py-rolldice/README.md

 4d10 + 17: Roll a 10-sided die 4 times and add 17 to the result
 2d20 - 3: Roll a 20 sided die 2 times and subtract 3
 1d4 * 3: Roll a 4 sided die once and multiply by 3
+d4 * 3: Same as above, leaving out the number of dice will default to 1
 ```
 You get the idea.
 Spaces are optional and can actually be inserted anywhere in the rolls. `1 5 d 2 0 + 3 5` actually works.